Side effects of radiotherapy for anal cancer

-Everyone is different, and the side effects vary from person to person.
+It is important to remember that everyone is different, and side effects can vary from person to person.
 You may not have all the effects mentioned.

 Changes to your bowels

-You might open your bowels more often (diarrhoea) after radiotherapy to the anus.
-This is because radiotherapy can cause irritation and inflammation of your anus and rectum (back passage).
+You might open your bowels more often and have loose poos (diarrhoea) after radiotherapy to the anus.
+This is because radiotherapy can cause swelling and irritation of your anus and rectum (back passage).

-Your doctor might prescribe medicines to help reduce irritation and inflammation.
-This can reduce the number of times you need to open your bowels.
+Your doctor might prescribe medicines to help reduce the swelling and irritation.
+This can help reduce the number of times you need to open your bowels.

 Drinking plenty of fluids and having a low fibre diet may also help.
 Your radiographer or radiotherapy nurse can tell you about this.
 They can give you leaflets about what to eat.